SaraElwatany/Face-Detection-and-Recognition/README.md

 - MainWindow.cpp

-## Images folder
+## faces folder
-- Contains the images we used as samples in our project
+- Contains the images we used as our training samples in our project but for our privacy we removed it.

+## haarcascade folder
+- Contains the models we used for face detection.

+## Data folder
+- Contains the files we used for our model to write and read data.

+## list folder
+- Contains the paths to our data samples (images) present in the "faces" folder.

 ## Report in pdf format